osefatul/angular-mean-ecommerce/README.md

 # MEAN Full Stack E-commerce
 ### Intro
-This is an advanced web application built fundamentally the mean stack.
+This fullstack web application is built using the mean stack.